 My Top 10 Boozy Destinations of 2016

-1. Mexico City: Mexico City is a hot spot right now and houses some of the best bars and restaurants.
-I also would consider Mexico City to have some of the best food in the world.
-I had a lot of practice eating late-night tortas and tacos as even the street food is amazing.
-This Inside Manhattan from Fifty Mils, located inside the Four Seasons Mexico City was amazing; especially the presentation.
+1. Mexico City: Mexico City is a hot spot right now and houses some of the best bars and resturants.
+I also would consider Mexico City to have some of the best food in world.
+I had a lot of practice eating late night tortas and tacos as even the street food is amazing.
+This Inside Manhattan from Fifity Mils, located inside the Four Seasons Mexico City was amazing; especially the presentation.
 Other bars to note in Mexico City include Hanky Panky an amazing speakeasy located in the back of a faux taco shop.
 Read more about Mexico in my article Discovering Speakeasies in Mexico.

 1. Bourbon Trail: I mean I am from North Carolina but have never been to the bourbon trail until 2017.
 I won a trip to visit Maker’s Mark and combined some other distillery visits.
 The highlight was having dinner and drinks with Bill Samuels the founder of Maker’s Mark.

 1. Asheville: Ok, Asheville is my hood!
 After growing up 30 minutes outside of Asheville I have also loved everything about this small city.
-In recent years the food and bar scene has gone next level and become a go-to destination in North Carolina for everything “foodie” and maybe even hippy or do I dare say “hipster”.
-Some of my highlights include MG RoadSovereign Remedies, and Nightbell.
+In recent years the food and bar scene have gone next level become a go to destination in North Carolina for everything “foodie” and maybe even hippy or do I dare say “hipster”.
+Some of my highlights include MG RoadSoverign Remedies and Nightbell.
 Check out the Cocktails & Good Times in Asheville article for a little more info.

-1. Austin: This year introduced several dope places that I have never been to before including Austin.
-It kinda has an Asheville vibe but with tons of tacos!
-The freaking breakfast tacos are a treat for the hungover traveler.
-Also, there are some amazing cutting-edge bars that are killing it.
-I could have just stayed at the Four Seasons Lobby Bar all night but instead, we went exploring and visited some great bars like; Midnight CowboySmall Victory, and The Townsend.
+1. Austin: This year introduced several dope places that I have never been before including Austin.
+It kinda of has an Asheville vibes but with tons of tacos!
+The freaking breakfast tacos are a treat to the hungover traveler.
+Also, there are some amazing cutting edge bars that are killing it.
+I could have just stayed at the Four Seasons Lobby Bar all night but instead we went exploring and visited some great bars like; Midnight CowboySmall Victory and The Townsend.
 Read about my Top 4 Cocktail Bars in Austin

 1. New Orleans: What can I even say about New Orleans?
 I visited this special place twice last year and made my cocktail rounds.
-I really love starting my big easy journey at the Carousel Bar at Hotel Monteleone.
-Other special places on my list include: The French 75, visiting the Windsor Court Hotel, and of course Erin Rose.
-Don’t forget a muffuletta from Central Grocery to wash down the cocktails or even better soak up all the aftermath.
+I really love starting my big easy journey at the Carsouel Bar at Hotel Monteleone.
+Other special places on my list include: The French 75, visiting the Windsor Court Hotel and of course Erin Rose.
+Don’t forget a muffeletta from Central Grocery to wash down the cocktails or even better soak up all the aftermath.

 1. Peru: What more do I need to say about Peru besides I tasted my way through with Pisco…?

-1. Mendoza: Not only beautiful in the landscape but the Malbec is so amazing.
-Here you can visit different wine regions and learn all about some of the best wines in the world while having a traditional asado with friends.
-Outside of your traditional hotels escape to a wine hotel for a few nights like; Casa de UcoEntre Cielos, or the Algodon Wine Estates.
-Read more about Mendoza in our more in-depth articles HERE.
+1. Mendoza: Not only beautiful in landscape but the Malbec is so amazing.
+Here you can visit different wine regions and learn all about the some of the best wine in the world while having a traditional asado with friends.
+Outside of your traditional hotels escape to a wine hotel for a few nights like; Casa de UcoEntre Cielos or the Algodon Wine Estates.
+Read more about Mendoza in our more in depth articles HERE.

 1. El Cafayate: This wine region in northern Argentina really makes white wine shine.
 It is home to Torrontes wine so drink all the white wine here!
 Book a night or 2 at Finca el Retiro.
 Read about Cafayate HERE.